On this page

 'Proprietary' or 'Pty' must be included in a company name to indicate legal status as a company.
 'Limited' or 'Ltd' also needs to be included in a company name if it's a limited liability company.

-ASIC has more information on your legal obligations as a company, including rules governing the selling of shares, the keeping of company and financial records, and registers and preparing.
+ASIC provides more information on your legal obligations as a company, including rules governing the selling of shares, the keeping of company and financial records, and registers and preparing.

 A company has its own tax return and business Tax File Number (TFN).

-A company's ACN is a unique, nine-digit number issued by ASIC that offers identification while transacting business.
-It is a legal requirement for the ACN to be displayed on a range of documents, including invoices, official company notices, cheques and business letterheads.
+A company's Australian Company Number (ACN) is a unique, nine-digit number issued by ASIC that offers identification while transacting business.
+It's a legal requirement for the ACN to be displayed on a range of documents, including invoices, official company notices, cheques and business letterheads.

-If your company already has an ABN, you can use the ABN in place of the ACN, provided that your ABN includes your nine-digit ACN, and it is used in the same way as you would use your ACN (i.e. appearing on documents, invoices, receipts etc).ASIC's website gives further information on where the ACN should be displayed.
+If your company already has an ABN, you can use the ABN in place of the ACN, provided that your ABN includes your nine-digit ACN, and it's used in the same way as you'd use your ACN (i.e. appearing on documents, invoices, receipts etc).ASIC provides further information onwhere the ACN should be displayed.

 A one person company can pay a salary to its owner.
-The Tax Office's 'personal services income' rules may apply if you are a consultant or contractor with your own company.
-The details of such an arrangement should be discussed with the Tax Office.
+The ATO's 'personal services income' rules may apply if you're a consultant or contractor with your own company.
+The details of such an arrangement should be discussed with the ATO.

 A company is subject to taxation in its own right, paid quarterly to the ATO.
 Members receive a credit towards the tax on dividends equal to the relevant amount of tax paid by the company.
-A company pays income tax on its profits, this general rate is 30%.
+A company pays income tax on its profits, this general rate is 30 percent.

-If the company has any eligible workers, it must pay a minimum of 9% of their ordinary time earnings as super guarantee contributions on their behalf.
-This includes you, if you are a director of the company, and any other company directors.
+If the company has any eligible workers, it must pay a minimum of 9 percent of their ordinary time earnings as super guarantee contributions on their behalf.
+This includes you, if you're a director of the company, and any other company directors.

-Pay As You Go (PAYG) witholding, Fringe Benefits Tax (FBT)
+Pay As You Go, and Fringe Benefits Tax

 Register as a company

-After considering the pros and cons, to register as a company, you will need to:
+After considering the pros and cons, to register as a company, you'll need to:

-- do a background check on your director and secretary to make sure they're legally able to perform their duties.
-More information on the suitability of company office holders can be found in the Australian Securities & Investments Commission (ASIC) Starting a Company section
+- conduct a background check on your director and secretary to make sure they're legally able to perform their duties – the Australian Securities and Investments Commission (ASIC) provides more information on the suitability of company office holders

 - ensure all members of the company understand their roles, responsibilities and legal obligations towards ASIC